Inishnee

-Inishnee is a small island off the coast of Ireland, in Roundstone Bay near the village of Roundstone in Connemara in County Galway.
+Inishnee is a small, thin island off the coast of Ireland, in Roundstone Bay near the village of Roundstone in Connemara in County Galway.
 It is equipped with a lighthouse.
-As of 2011, it had a population of 43.
+As of 2022, it had a population of 49.
+The island is a part of the Gaeltacht, and is within the region of Conamara Theas.

 Demographics

 The table below shows data on Inishnee's population taken from Discover the Islands of Ireland (Alex Ritsema, Collins Press, 1999) and the Census of Ireland.